eviltester/startUsingJavaJUnit/speedrun_install_java_checklist.md

 ---

+* Install IntelliJ
+    * `[ ]`  download IntelliJ Community Edition from https://www.jetbrains.com/idea
+    * `[ ]`  install it

+---

+## Check the install on Windows

+* The following commands should now run from a command line - you might need to start a new command line or possibly reboot to refresh your window settings after installing JDK and Maven.
+    * `[ ]` "javac -version"
+    * `[ ]` "mvn -version"

+If either of the above fail then you have not installed Java or Maven.

 * `[ ]` Download JUnit Test Project (this has a simple pom.xml and a basic test to run)
     * `[ ]` visit https://github.com/eviltester/startUsingJavaJUnit
     * `[ ]` download the zip file and unzip somewhere